Lightning-AI/litgpt/extensions/thunder/README.md

 This extension directory shows how Thunder can be used with LitGPT.

-## Thunder 👉👈 LitGPT: a short guide
+## Thunder 👉👈 LitGPT: a short showcase

-The simplest way to use Thunder with your model is to simply `thunder.jit` it.
+To try Lightning Thunder with your model simply `thunder.jit()` it.

 ```python
 from litgpt import GPT